Community Development Block Grant (CDBG) for Mitigation

 • NC Resilient Coastal Communities Program (RCCP)

-• Partner Organization: NC Department of Environmental Quality (NC DEQ), Division of Coastal Management
+• Partner Organization: NC Department of Environmental Quality (NCDEQ) Division of Coastal Management

 • Regions Innovating for Strong Economies and Environment (RISE) Regional Resilience Portfolio Program